East Riding JSNA

 Inclusion Health Champions

 System partners have worked together to design an Inclusion Health Champions scheme.
 We are now recruiting new Champions, and we are looking for staff and volunteers from across the system (in all sectors across the East Riding), who are passionate about improving outcomes for people from Inclusion Health Groups.
+Find out more about the scheme here:

 East Riding Inclusion Health Champions – Humber and North Yorkshire Health and Care Partnership